TAMustafa/TAMustafa.github.io/_posts/2023-05-29-Tower_TowerPlacementOnGround.md

 - If the mouse button is clicked on a ground layer, a Tower will be initiated.
   If the mouse is hoovering away from the "Ground" layer the floating Tower will be destroyed.

-### The PlaceTower method does the following:
+### Custom Function - PlaceTower:

-- This method will initiate a Tower prefab and replaces the hoovering current tower with a new tower.
+- This function will initiate a Tower prefab and replaces the hoovering current tower with a new tower.

-### The DestroyTower method does the following:
+### Custom Function - DestroyTower:

-- This method will destroy the Tower game object.
+- This function will destroy the Tower game object.

-### The complete C# code for the the tower placement script
+## The complete C# code for the the tower placement script

 ```c#
 using UnityEngine;